fjl/go-ethereum/python/README.md

 By default, `run_testbed.py` will perform analysis after running the experiment.
 This can be disabled using the `--no-analysis` flag.

-Logs and analysis outputs will be written to a directory named after the experiment parameters by default.
-You can override the this directory name using the `--name` flag.
+Logs and analysis outputs will be written to a subdirectoy of `discv5_test_logs/` named after the experiment parameters.
+You can override the name using the `--name` flag.

-If you want to re-run the analysis for a past experiment, use the following command
+If you want to re-run analysis for a past experiment, use the following command:

 ```
-python -m python.analyse_logs ./discv5_test_logs/<experiment>`
+python -m python.analyse_logs ./discv5_test_logs/<experiment>
 ```